Matus-Dubrava/aws/VPC_1/README.md

 -   a VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses
 -   instances in either VPC can communicate with each other as if they are within the same network
--   you can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a single region or between regions (Inter-region VPC peering)
+-   you can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a single region or between regions (Inter-region VPC peering - traffic travels encrypted through AWS backbone nework)

 -   AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPC connection, and does not rely on a separate piece of physical hardware
 -   there is no single point of failure for communication or a bandwidth bottleneck